Kottas: Life

+Following the Ilinden Uprising, Kottas goes to Athens and sought Greek assistance against the Ottomans.
+In early 1904 Kottas accompanied by four Greek Army officers assembled several local notables at Gavros where he gave a patriotic speech in his language encouraging the fight for the Greek cause.
+Reprisals against Kottas occurred as the Bulgarians killed his brother–in–law during an incursion into Roulia.
+At the advice of Karavangelis, Kottas sent his two older sons to study in Athens, three other children were given to relatives and his wife and a daughter continued to live in the village.

 Kottas, a veteran klepht, kidnapped Petko Yanev, a Bulgarian seasonal worker recently returned from America, and tortured him and his family until he had extracted all the savings Yanev had brought.
 However, Yanev complained vigorously to the vali Hilmi Pasha himself, and to foreign consuls.
 The British consul pressed Hilmi Pasha to act, and eventually, Kottas was arrested by the Ottomans.

-He was executed by hanging in 1905 in Monastir.
-His last words before hanging, said in his native Lower Prespa dialect, were "Long live Greece!"
+In June 1904 Ottoman forces surrounded Roulia and conducted a search of the village.
+Kottas hid in an outdoor oven and after his gun went off the Ottomans found and arrested him.
+His wife gathered all the children and fled to Kastoria.
+On the day of his hanging Kottas was led out of prison by an Ottoman escort and he attempted to escape through the narrow streets of Monastir.
+After a chase, Kottas was shot and wounded in the leg by the Ottomans and later executed by hanging in 1905 at Monastir.
+His last words before death, said in his native Lower Prespa dialect, were "Da zhive Gritsky/Gartsia!"
+(Long live Greece!).
 The loss of Kottas was detrimental to the Greek movement.
-After his death, many volunteers from free Greece came to Macedonia to participate in the struggle, in addition to the locals.
+After his death, many volunteers from Greece came to Macedonia to participate in the struggle, in addition to the locals.